SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 # 00_CONSTITUTION_OF_REALITY
 ## The Supreme Law of Semantic Reality

-Version: 2.0 (Constitutional Lock)
+Version: 3.0 (Constitutional Lock)
-Status: FINAL
+Status: FINAL AUTHORITY

 ---